 - Bureau of Industry and Security (BIS): Licenses exports of dual-use equipment, such as GPS receivers

 - National Telecommunications and Information Administration (NTIA): Co-manages (with FCC) radio spectrum used by satellites

 - National Institute of Standards and Technology (NIST): Maintains U.S. standards used to calibrate satellites, etc.

-As a secondary mission, the Office of Space Commercialization is responsible for hosting the National Coordination Office for Space-Based Positioning, Navigation, and Timing (PNT).
-This permanent, interagency staff focusing on GPS policy issues is co-located with the Office of Space Commercialization at the Herbert C. Hoover Building in Washington, D.C.
+As a secondary mission, the Office of Space Commerce is responsible for hosting the National Coordination Office for Space-Based Positioning, Navigation, and Timing (PNT).
+This permanent, interagency staff focusing on GPS policy issues is co-located with the Office of Space Commerce at the Herbert C. Hoover Building in Washington, D.C.
 Learn more at GPS.gov